The Trouble With Post-Traumatic Growth

 The basic principle is this: Something horrendous happens (a mugging, a serious car crash, a cancer diagnosis), and in the weeks and months that follow, we have trouble not thinking about the experience.
 We avoid reminders of it, and we have intrusive memories that pop into our heads and ratchet up our anxiety.
 We are debilitated by these symptoms.
 But at some unspecified time later—perhaps years after—we grow from that trauma, and we become a better person.
 We become wiser, stronger, more accepting of others; we develop closer relationships and have more compassion for others; we change our philosophy of living, re-evaluate our priorities, and become more spiritual.
 All in all, we are better, because we were traumatized.

 It's an immensely appealing idea.
 Who wouldn't want it to be true?

 The only problem is: There's very little evidence for it.
 Wait, didn't you just say that countless empirical papers have been published on post-traumatic growth?

 Yes, but here's what almost all of those studies do.
 They ask people who have experienced a potentially traumatic event whether they are better off because of it.
 And what do you know, many people report that they are indeed a better person.
 They have grown.
 They see new possibilities in life.
 They are able to find in their suffering a bright kernel of redemption.

 But does this mean they actually are better?
 In other words, are they actually wiser, more compassionate, and closer to others?
 Or do they just perceive that they are?

 Perceived Growth and Actual Growth Are Two Different Things

-In short, just because someone perceives they are better off does not mean that they are.
+In short, just because someone believes that they are better off does not mean that they are.
 In fact, it may very well mean that they are not.